-Perfect!
-This post is for you.
+This Siena itinerary will give you a complete plan for the perfect Siena day trip.
 We will explore some fun things to do in Siena Italy.

 Siena is a medieval city located in the heart of Tuscany.
 If you only have a short amount of time in Tuscany allow one day in Siena, Italy to explore.

-Let’s plan a 1 day in Siena Italy itinerary!
+Let's plan a 1 day in Siena itinerary!

 If you would like to save this information for later be sure to Pin this to Pinterest.